Apply

 Sponsors

-NCAT and FAMU Small Farm Program have partnered to host this Armed to Farm.
+NCAT, The Berry Center, University of Kentucky, and Kentucky State University have partnered to host this Armed to Farm.
 This training is supported by USDA NIFA’s AgVets program.

 Questions?